NAW125/Detecting_Money_Laundering_Patterns-/README.md

 ### 13.3. **Increase Random Spot Checks on International Transactions**

 A large proportion of international transactions are associated with illegal activity, yet authorities are underreporting such cases.
 Financial institutions should increase random spot checks, particularly for transactions:
-- In the full range of trsactions, $1 million to $5 million.
+- In the full range of transactions, $1 million to $5 million.
 - Across all sectors, not just those traditionally seen as high risk

 This approach improves the likelihood of identifying suspicious activity by chance and strengthens the institution’s overall detection capabilities.

 ### 13.4. **Incorporate Machine Learning into AML Pipelines**

 While early models like the decision tree and XGBoost classifier showed a good starting place with 59% accuracy.
-These models have they demonstrated that illegal transactions can be identified with better-than-random accuracy, over time.
+These models have demonstrated that illegal transactions can be identified with better-than-random accuracy, over time.
 These models were especially effective at recognising illegal transactions, the stated aim of the model.
-Whilst in the early days of using such a model will generate incorrect results for legal activities the business risk is low, compared to the volume and impact of allowing large somes of illegal trsactions to continue to go unchecked.
+Whilst in the early days of using such a model will generate incorrect results for legal activities the business risk is low, compared to the volume and impact of allowing large sums of illegal transactions to continue to go unchecked.

 ### 13.5. **Invest in Better Data Labelling and Feature Tracking**